Jack12816/greppy/docs/guide/21_mysql.md

 #### ORM

-The access to Sequelize as MySQL ORM is pretty easy with the dbReg.
+The access to Sequelize as MySQL ORM is pretty easy with the db-Store.

     greppy.db.get('mysql.demo').getORM(function(orm, models) {